 West Palm Hit and Run Defense Attorney

-The responsibilities issued in conjunction with the privilege of driving are serious and multitudinous.
-Under Florida hit and run law, one of these responsibilities is the duty to render aid and exchange information in the event of a car accident that results in property damage or bodily injury.
+Anyone who takes on the critical responsibility of a driver’s license must abide by a strict set of rules.
+Under Florida law, one of these responsibilities is the duty to render aid and exchange information in the event of a car accident that results in property damage or bodily injury.
 Drivers are legally required to stop and exchange personal and insurance information as described by Statute 316.062.
 In Florida, if you fail to remain at the site of a vehicle crash and fulfill your obligations, you could be charged with the crime of leaving the scene of an accident.

 What Must I Do Following a Car Accident in South Florida?

 Under the above statute, drivers involved in a car accident must exchange their names, addresses, vehicle registration numbers, and upon request they must exchange driver license information.